 Scholarships are based totally or partially on the student’s academic and/or personal merit while financial aid awards are based on the student’s financial need.
-Each program outlines the qualifications and criteria necessary for application.
+Each program description outlines the qualifications and criteria necessary for application.

 How Awards are Made